Tenured Associate Professor | Distinguished Teaching Fellow | Faculty Director, UC Berkeley Haas Center for Financial Reporting and Management

 He is a founding father of Macro-Accounting, a new research field that he has helped develop, with related research widely recognized such as the American Accounting Association’s 2019 Notable Contributions to Accounting Literature Award and the Best Paper Award.
 Examples of topics his research covers include inflation; economic fluctuations and growth (including recessions and GDP); monetary policy (including cost of capital/discount rates and interest rate dynamics); real estate; and national accounting.

 His research expertise is in the relationship between financial reporting and analysis, capital markets, and macroeconomics.
-His work focuses on the modeling and the resolution of real-world problems with the goal of enhancing decision making, employing tools such as econometrics, statistical/big data analyses, and programmed algorithms.
+His work focuses on the modeling and the resolution of real-world problems with the goal of enhancing decision making, while employing tools such as econometrics, statistical/big data analyses, and programmed algorithms.

 His research was published in top-tier academic and professional journals, and he was invited to present at several world’s top academic institutions, hedge funds, investment institutions, and national security intelligence forums (e.g., U.S. Army Cyber Command).
-Among other honors and awards, he was recognized as World’s Top 40 Under 40, as a Bakar Faculty Fellow.

 Expertise and Research Interests